tensorflow/tfjs-models/body-pix/README.md

 ```

 ### Person part segmentation
 Given an image with one or more people, BodyPix's `segmentPersonParts` method predicts the 24 body part segmentations for all people.
-It returns a `PartSegmentation` object corresponding to body parts for each pixel.
-The `PartSegmentation` object contains a width, height, `Pose` and an Int32 array with a part id from 0-24 for the pixels that are part of a corresponding body part, and -1 otherwise.
+It returns a `PartSegmentation` object corresponding to body parts for each pixel for all people merged.
+If you need to segment individuals separately use `segmentMultiPersonParts` (the caveat is this method is slower).

 ![Multi-person Segmentation](./images/two_people_parts.jpg)

 #### The Body Parts

+The `PartSegmentation` object contains a width, height, `Pose` and an Int32 array with a part id from 0-24 for the pixels that are part of a corresponding body part, and -1 otherwise.

 | Part Id | Part Name              | Part Id | Part Name              |
 |---------|------------------------|---------|------------------------|